“I just turned my back for a minute and mom had wandered off. She usually walks so slowly, but when she wanted to get away she became a track star!”

 - Plan for the worst.
 Have extra copies of photographs of your family member to give to first responders.
 Keep track of the clothes he or she is wearing.
 Consider registering your loved one with the National Alzheimer’s Association wandering prevention program called Medic Alert/Safe Return.

 Troxel agrees.
-“Ultimately, the best way to prevent wandering is to fight boredom and keep the person with dementia active and engaged.
+“Ultimately, the best way to prevent wandering is to fight boredom and keep the person living with dementia active and engaged.
 When you keep him or her busy, home becomes much more inviting!”

 Using Redirection to Keep Seniors Safe

-In this video, Ann Monday, a Home Instead CAREGiver, discusses how she uses the redirection technique to help keep her dementia clients safe.
+In this video, Ann Monday, a Home Instead CAREGiver, discusses how she uses the redirection technique to help keep her clients safe.

 Get moral support and Alzheimer’s resources in your Facebook feed by liking our Remember for Alzheimer’s Facebook page.